-René and Shirley still enjoy small town living on 40 acres in Eastern Ontario.
-They built their snug little home a few years ago.
+René and Shirley still enjoy small town living in Eastern Ontario.
+They built their snug little home a few years ago and they did much of the building themselves.

 The 12" thick walls are I.C.F. (foam blocks that stack like LEGO) with solid concrete and rebar inside.
 It is strong as an old Quebec farmhouse and they hope it will last as long as those marvellous old houses and be useful to many generations in the future.